shanekrusen/coligny.js/README.md

 ## Installation

+For usage:

-For usage, download the compressed version, denoted with the "-min" suffix.
+- Download the compressed version, denoted with the "-min" suffix

+or

+- Add this line to your HTML `<head>` tag:

+`<script type="text/javascript" src="https://raw.githubusercontent.com/shanekrusen/coligny.js/master/coligny-0.2.0-min.js"></script>`

 For development, download the readable version, denoted with the "-dev" suffix.

 ## Usage